-Kingston University is a popular choice for mature students (aged 21 or over), making up around 38 per cent of the student population (figures from 2014 academic year).
+Kingston University is a popular choice for mature students (aged 21 or over), making up around 38% of the student population (figures from 2014 academic year).
 From the start of your degree you can join the Mature Students' Society and get involved in the Mature Students' Forum for peer-to-peer support.
 You can also benefit from:

 Care leavers are supported through KU Cares, giving them guidance on the admissions process, transitioning to higher education or just building confidence and making friends through their events.
 You will also receive useful benefits including: